szdani/gcloud-dl/README.md

 # Google Cloud for Deep Learning
 This small tutorial is a little help for students, who are participating in "DEEP LEARNING A GYAKORLATBAN PYTHON ÉS LUA ALAPON" at Budapest University of Technology and Economics.

+If you have any question, please feel free to contact me!
+All suggestions are welcome!
 ## GCP Free Tier
 Table of content:
 1. How to register